Oslandia/workshop-qwc2/workshop.md

 On macOS you can use [The Unarchiver](https://apps.apple.com/app/the-unarchiver/id425424353?ls=1&mt=12) app, which is available on App Store.
-On Windows [7-Zip](https://www.7-zip.org/) and [WinRAR](https://www.win-rar.com/) are common tools to deal with 7z files.
+On Windows, [7-Zip](https://www.7-zip.org/) and [WinRAR](https://www.win-rar.com/) are common tools to deal with 7z files.

 Optionally you can now check that the resulting `workshop-qwc2.ova` file is not corrupted.
 On Linux